-Wet reckless (often called “wet and reckless“) is the crime that California prosecutors reduce a misdemeanor DUI charge down to as part of a plea agreement.
-Wet reckless is simply a nickname for a reckless driving (Vehicle Code 23103) charge that includes a note on your criminal record that the offense involved alcohol and/or drug use.1
+Wet reckless (often called “wet and reckless”) is a nickname for a reckless driving charge that includes a note on your criminal record that alcohol and/or drugs were involved.1

-A wet reckless conviction is preferable to a DUI conviction because it carries lesser penalties, including no mandatory driver’s license suspension.
-However a wet reckless conviction is priorable, which means if you get convicted of a DUI within the next 10 years (California’s DUI “lookback” period), you will be considered a repeat offender and punished more harshly.2
+However a wet reckless conviction is priorable.
+This means if you get convicted of a DUI within the next 10 years (California’s DUI “lookback” period), you will be considered a repeat offender and punished more harshly.2

 To help you better understand wet reckless plea bargains in DUI cases, our California DUI lawyers discuss the following: